deephaven/web-client-ui/README.md

 ## Updating Snapshots

+**Note:** You must have [Docker installed](https://docs.docker.com/get-docker/), and `deephaven-core` must already be running on port 10000 on your local machine for all e2e tests.

 Snapshots are used by end-to-end tests to visually verify the output.
 Sometimes changes are made requiring snapshots to be updated.
-Run snapshots locally to update first, by running `npm run e2e:update-snapshots`.
+Before running snapshots locally, you must be running the development server with `npm start` or have run `npm run build` recently.
+Run snapshots locally by running `npm run e2e:update-snapshots`.

 Once you are satisfied with the snapshots and everything is passing locally, you need to use a docker image to [update snapshots for CI](https://playwright.dev/docs/test-snapshots) (unless you are running the same platform as CI (Ubuntu)).
-Run `npm run e2e:update-ci-snapshots` to mount the current directory into a docker image and re-run the tests from there. **Note:** You must have [Docker installed](https://docs.docker.com/get-docker/), and `deephaven-core` must already be running on port 10000 on your local machine.
+Run `npm run e2e:update-ci-snapshots` which will mount the current directory into a docker image and re-run the tests from there.
+Test results will be written to your local directories.

 ## Updating Dependencies